Ballina

 What is the weighted average housing cost based on tenure mix in the suburb of Ballina?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $977.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $977.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,733/month, and renters paying $1,559/month.

 How affordable is housing in the suburb of Ballina relative to local incomes?